cisagov/Malcolm/README.md

 [Malcolm](https://github.com/idaholab/Malcolm) is a powerful network traffic analysis tool suite designed with the following goals in mind:

 * **Easy to use** – Malcolm accepts network traffic data in the form of full packet capture (PCAP) files and Zeek (formerly Bro) logs.
 These artifacts can be uploaded via a simple browser-based interface or captured live and forwarded to Malcolm using lightweight forwarders.
 In either case, the data is automatically normalized, enriched, and correlated for analysis.
-* **Powerful traffic analysis** – Visibility into network communications is provided through two intuitive interfaces: Kibana, a flexible data visualization plugin with dozens of prebuilt dashboards providing an at-a-glance overview of network protocols; and Arkime, a powerful tool for finding and identifying the network sessions comprising suspected security incidents.
+* **Powerful traffic analysis** – Visibility into network communications is provided through two intuitive interfaces: Kibana, a flexible data visualization plugin with dozens of prebuilt dashboards providing an at-a-glance overview of network protocols; and Arkime (formerly Moloch), a powerful tool for finding and identifying the network sessions comprising suspected security incidents.
 * **Streamlined deployment** – Malcolm operates as a cluster of Docker containers, isolated sandboxes which each serve a dedicated function of the system.
 This Docker-based deployment model, combined with a few simple scripts for setup and run-time management, makes Malcolm suitable to be deployed quickly across a variety of platforms and use cases, whether it be for long-term deployment on a Linux server in a security operations center (SOC) or for incident response on a Macbook for an individual engagement.
 * **Secure communications** – All communications with Malcolm, both from the user interface and from remote log forwarders, are secured with industry standard encryption protocols.
 * **Permissive license** – Malcolm is comprised of several widely used open source tools, making it an attractive alternative to security solutions requiring paid licenses.